==> Dog Bite Prevention and Dog Injury Prevention

 Further, to prevent that Bite Inhibition worsens during adulthood, we must consider all causes of dog biting.
 In case you too need a refresher training here's our concise summary 'Why do dogs bite', which you saw already in How to Save the Relationship When Your Dog Bit You:

 Under 'Reactive Bite' you could also put '5.
-Play' but I don't, because regardless how harsh it sounds and looks, during Play dogs never bite.
+Play' but I don't, because regardless how harsh it sounds and looks, during Play dogs don't bite.
 They nip, yes.
 But they don't bite - whether each other or us humans.
-A nip is "pinching but never breaking the skin".
+A nip is "pinching but not breaking the skin".

 Find out more: Click to save vet cost, training cost, and your nerves!